Murder of Ashling Murphy: Investigation and arrest

 Gardaí believed that the scratches on the man's arms and face—which they observed were consistent with having crawled through thick briars —were at odds with his story about an assault in Blanchardstown.
 They also noted inconsistencies in his accounts of his movements the previous day.
 Upon returning to Blanchardstown Garda Station, the Gardaí reported the interview to Detective Inspector Shane McCartan, who concluded that "There were a lot of pieces of a jigsaw puzzle that just couldn’t be put together, that just did not add up."
 Given that the man had travelled from Tullamore on the day of Murphy's murder, McCartan contacted colleagues at Tullamore Garda Station, who began regarding the man as a murder suspect.
 Two detectives travelled from Tullamore to interview the man at St. James's Hospital.

 The man underwent surgery for his injuries on the night of 13 January, and the detectives were unable to speak with him until the following day.
-A Dublin Garda sergeant obtained a search warrant and joined the two detectives as they interviewed the man in a private room at St. James's Hospital on the evening of 14 January, with a Slovakian interpreter translating via speakerphone.
+A Dublin Garda sergeant obtained a search warrant and joined the two detectives as they interviewed the man in a private room at St. James's Hospital on the evening of 14 January, with a Slovak interpreter translating via speakerphone.
 When one of the detectives informed the man that he was a person of interest in relation to Murphy's murder, he confessed to killing her, asking the interpreter to tell the detective "exactly what I tell you, that I did it, that I killed her but to tell him also that I did not do it intentionally, that I didn’t want to do it and that I’m very sorry I did it, that it happened."
 Gardaí cautioned the man that was not required to say anything, and offered to supply a solicitor, but he told them that he was confessing because he did not want anything bad to happen to his family.
 One detective wrote a note recording that the man said: “I did it.
 I murdered.
 I am the murderer.”
 Upset and crying, the man signed the note.
 Putting a finger to his lips, he told the other detective that he had asked Murphy to be quiet, and said, in English: "I tell her go, I won’t hurt you, when she pass, I cut her neck, she panic, I panic."
 The admission that he had cut Murphy's neck disclosed details of her death that were not then public knowledge, as the media had initially reported that Murphy died from strangulation.
 The man also admitted that the stab wounds to his abdomen were self-inflicted.